amarteragundi/Comments-React/README.md

 ## Seasons

-Get users' physical location and current month to display the current season the user is experiencing.
+A React app to get users' physical location and current month to display the current season the user is experiencing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).